mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

         Check if mesh is ordered.

         *Returns*
+            bool
-            bool : Return true iff topology is ordered according to the UFC numbering.
+                Return true iff topology is ordered according to the UFC numbering.

     .. cpp:function:: uint size(uint dim) const

         Get number of entities of given topological dimension.

         *Arguments*
+            dim
-            dim : integer, topological dimension.
+                An integer, topological dimension.

         *Returns*
+            integer
-            integer : number of entities of topological dimension d.
+                Number of entities of topological dimension d.

         *Example*
             .. warning::